michaelboth/EventAnalyzer/README.md

 If ```INSTRUMENT_APP``` is defined then example is built with a few other files that can be common to any application you instrument with event recording:
 ```
 src/unikorn.c                                       # The event recording engine
-src/app_event_recording.c                           # A wrapper file to make it easy to compile out event instrumentation
 src/event_recorder_clock_gettime.c                  # A clock for Mac/Linux: high precision on most variations
 src/event_recorder_clock_gettimeofday.c             # A clock for Mac/Linux: good precision and portable
 src/event_recorder_clock_queryperformancecounter.c  # A clock for Windows: high precision